-Talisman has recently completed a detailed 100m x 25m soil sampling programme over the south-western portion of the JFZ target area (See Figure 4).
+During the Quarter, Talisman completed a detailed 100m x 25m soil sampling program over the south-western portion of the JFZ target area (See Figure 5).
 The aim of this program was to define potential new target areas for follow-up geophysical and drilling programs.

-Figure 6 - Detailed soil sampling over Jenkin Fault Zone target with copper assays (points) over gridded zinc geochemical image and interpreted geology.
+Figure 5: Detailed soil sampling over JFZ target with copper assays (points) over gridded zinc geochemical image and interpreted geology.